greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-table.html.md

 CREATE TABLE circles (
     c circle,
     EXCLUDE USING gist (c WITH &&)
-);
+) DISTRIBUTED REPLICATED;
 ```

-Similar to unique constraints, an exclusion constraint is permitted only for replicated tables or when the distribution key columns are part of the constraint.
+Similar to unique constraints, an exclusion constraint is permitted only for replicated tables or when the distribution key columns are part of the constraint, with the same `=` operator as in the distribution key's hash operator class.

 Exclusion constraints are not supported for partitioned tables.